xiaohan2012/xiaohan2012.github.io/_posts/2015-09-22-pgm-3-variable-elimination.md

 - likelihood: \\(P(e)\\), just marginalization the remaining uninterested variables
 - conditional probability: \\(P(X \vert e)\\), which equals to \\( \frac{P(X, e)}{P(e)}\\)
 - most probable assignment or maximum a posterior: \\(argmax_{y \in \mathcal{Y}} P(y \vert e)\\), Usually, the unnormalized quantity is considered.
 Can be used for classification/prediction and explanation

+In this section, exact inference method called *variable elimination* is discussed.

 ## Complexity in general